-After completing Year 8 Mathematics Magis, students will continue to build on this knowledge in Year 9 Mathematics Magis and have the opportunity to accelerate in General Mathematics, which means they may be able to compete Year 12 General Mathematics in Year 11.
+After completing Year 8 Magis Mathematics, students who met the required standard, will have the opportunity to build on this knowledge in Year 9 Magis Mathematics.

+During the completion of Year 9 Magis Mathematics they will have the option to accelerate in General Mathematics Unit 1 and 2, which means they may be able to compete Year 12 General Mathematics in Year 11.
+It is required that the students who accelerate in VCE General Mathematics will also complete VCE Mathematical Methods.